flare-foundation/ftso-v2-provider-deployment/README.md

 - `SigningPolicy`.
 Used for signature generation during the voting round, and reward epoch signing policy signing (it's a system protocol ran once during reward epoch to establish reward epoch settings, including valid voters and their weights).
 - `Delegation`.
 Account to which community should delegate funds (using WNat contract) to increase the vote power of the voter (identity/entity) - and also to later get the rewards.
 If not set, the identity account will be used.

-Accounts need to funded for gas fees, and the delegation account needs to contain wrapped funds to establish voting power.
+Accounts need to be funded for gas fees.
+The delegation account is used of establishing voter power, which can be achieved by wrapping funds directly or by delegation from other accounts.
 Wrapping can be done via the [portal](https://governance.dev.aflabs.org/) (make sure to pick Coston, not Coston2).

 Account registration is handled by the `EntityManager` smart contract, which for Coston can be accessed [here](https://coston-explorer.flare.network/address/0x35E74af3AfC322e1fCf187cB4970126D76fF9Dcd/write-contract#address-tabs).